AG7GN/networking/hamwan-arden-home-README.md

 #### Policy Routing

+Standard IP routing uses the destination IP address as the sole criteria to determine where to send IP packets.
+The router maintains a table of destination IP networks for this purpose.
+This is called the main routing table.
+We're going to implement Policy Routing so we can use other criteria to tell the router where to send certain packets.
+We'll create a new routing table that our policies can use to forward packets.
+Policies can selectively use either the main table or our new table depending on the criteria we define.

 1. Back in the ER-X CLI, set up a new routing table (we'll call it table `88`) just for HamWAN. `0.0.0.0/0` means "all networks".
 This is called a [default route](https://en.wikipedia.org/wiki/Default_route).
+If no other route in the routing table matches the destination IP address, then the router uses the default route to forward the packet.
+Routing table 88's default route will point the HamWAN.

 		set protocols static table 88 route 0.0.0.0/0 next-hop 192.168.88.1

-1. Make a group consisting of all of the HamWAN IP address blocks:
+1. Make a "network group" consisting of all of the IP address blocks (subnets) used by HamWAN:

 		set firewall group network-group HAMWAN_NETS description 'HamWAN Networks' set firewall group network-group HAMWAN_NETS network 44.12.6.0/24